-The solar charger automatically detects supported (e.g 12V, or 24V) system voltage (battery voltage) on first power up.
-If a different system voltage is required at a later stage, this can be manually configured in the solar charger settings.
+The solar charger automatically detects supported (e.g 12V, or 24V, or 48V) system voltage (battery voltage) on first power up.
+If a different system voltage is required at a later stage, or if the solar charger is connected to a 36V system, this can be manually configured in the solar charger settings.